jimratliff/GenoMac-user/README.md

     - From `~/.genomac-user`, execute `make initial-prefs`
     - Log out and log back in
 - Integrate 1Password’s SSH agent with SSH, allowing the user to authenticate with GitHub via the terminal

+### Establish real-time connection to communicate text back and forth
+Open a Google Docs document to be used as/if needed for real-time exchange of text, error messages, etc., between the target Mac and other devices.
+- In Safari
+  - open “Project GenoMac: Text-exchange Document”
+  - sign into my standard Google account:
+    - Go to google.com and click “Log in”
+    - Enter the username of my Google account
+    - A QR code will appear.
+Scan it with my iPhone and complete the authentication.
+  - Open the Google Doc document “[Project GenoMac: Text-exchange Document](https://docs.google.com/document/d/1RCbwjLHPidxRJJcvzILKGwtSkKpDrm8dT1fgJxlUdZ4/edit?usp=sharing)]”

 ### Grant Terminal full-disk access
 - System Settings